reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     model = nodeA >> nodeB

-This wille create a very simple model storing the graph in :numref:`ABgraph`.
+This will create a very simple model storing the graph in :numref:`ABgraph`.

 The ``>>`` operation between models uses the function :py:func:`~.link` of ReservoirPy.
 You can either use the function or the ``>>`` operator to define models: